katma889/CRW-assembly-pipeline/README.md

 quast.py -t 10 --eukaryote --large --conserved-genes-finding --k-mer-stats \
 assembly.fasta \
--o quastqless
+-o quast

 ```
-By running the above script it yielded a `Quast` folder wwhich yielded a main file called 'report.txt'.
+By running the above script it yielded a `quast` folder wwhich yielded a main file called 'report.txt'.
 The above mentioned 'report.txt' yielded us  the Complete BUSCO and partial BUSCO percentage and also the number of contigs along with other assembly statistics.
 Then we used `Purgehaplotigs` to remove the haplotigs from our assembly.
 It helps us to to identify and reassign the duplicate contigs to improve our assembly.
 The script that we ran is given below;